Free Airdrop Season 7 is LIVE! Answer fun questions or do simple tasks to earn rewards from the $30K BitDegree prize pool. Participate Now ! 🔥

-The MEXC exchange is well-regarded, with many fans and a growing user base.
+The exchange is well-regarded, with many fans and a growing user base.
 It serves a lot of different purposes and needs, making it desirable for people who like to try out a range of trading methods and styles.
 But how well-suited is it to these different areas, and does it deserve the reputation it has?
 Not only this, but people often wonder is MEXC available in the US (hint - it's not).

-Verdict at a Glance: MEXC is a well-designed crypto exchange ecosystem.
-It supports close to 3,000 different crypto assets (coins and tokens), features robust security measures and some proper user-friendliness.
+MEXC is a well-designed crypto exchange ecosystem.
+It supports over 2,900 different crypto assets (coins and tokens), features robust security measures and some proper user-friendliness.
 On top of that, the platform supports a range of additional features, such as demo and copy trading.
-MEXC has some very lucrative fee structures, but the services of the exchange are not available in the US.
+MEXC has a very lucrative fee structure, but the services of the exchange are not available in the US.

 Pros

-- Futures demo trading portal
+- Demo trading

-- Low fees
+- Very low fees

 - Global availability